When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 fiido c21 e-gravel tektro hydraulic brakes

 The high-quality wheels have smooth bearings, and the front wheel uses a modern thru-axle format.
 The frame features a sleek, modern design with a tapered headtube and dropped seat stays.
-The Fiido E-Gravel looks like a high-end e-bike but comes at an affordable price.
+The Fiido E-Gravel looks like a high-end e-bike but is affordable.
 Internal cable routing adds a neat touch.

 fiido c21 e-gravel